Shea Butter For Feet: How To Use And Benefits

 Shea butter is created from fat extracted from shea seeds.
 These come from fruit from shea trees that are native to West Africa.

-However, it’s not quite as easy as that sounds to get the great shea butter used in skin care and cosmetics.
+However, it’s not quite as easy as that sounds to get the great shea butter used in skincare and cosmetics.

 Once shea seeds have been collected, they need to be dried out.
 At this point, they can then be refined in factories or they can continue to be processed by hand to make shea butter.

 Shea butter which is extracted and processed in factories using high heat, and often chemicals as well, is called refined shea butter.
-This is the cheaper and easier way to make shea butter and produces a creamy, white substance which is odorless.
+This is the cheaper and easier way to make shea butter and produces a creamy, white substance that is odorless.

 It is not the best shea butter for dry feet as the refining process strips out many of the naturally occurring nutrients and fatty acids found in shea butter.